weshSec/CoventryUniversity/README.md

 # COVUniversity course works
-This repository will serve as collection of 3ºyear courseworks.
+This repository will serve as a collection of 3ºyear courseworks.